hdl4fpga/hdl4fpga/README.md

 ### Scope

-Scope is a FPGA applicaction to capture data, send it to DDR RAM.
+Scope is a FPGA applicaction to capture data and send it to DDR RAM.
 After capturing it, the data can be downloaded to a computer throught the kit's ethernet.
 An lfsr is used to generate the data so that the consistency of the downloaded data can be checked into the PC.